 - No requirement to pay course fees upfront

-- No re-payment unless you reach the gross earnings threshold for student loans being £21,000 – from September 2012
+- No re-payment unless or until you reach the gross earnings threshold for student loans outlined within current legislation

 - Repayments only commence following completion of the qualification

 - No effect on your credit history